chordify/redis-schema/README.md

 but can be ignored for now.

 Redis transactions are run using the combinator called `atomically`, and they also support throwing exceptions using `txThrow`.
-Throwing an exception in a transaction will not prevent any side effects from taking place;
+A failing transactional operation or manually throwing an exception in a transaction will not prevent any other side effects from taking place;
 only the exception will be re-thrown in the `RedisM` monad instead of returning the output of the transaction.
 The `Alternative` instance of `Tx` can be used to "catch" these exceptions.